LightInn/IPCD/main.typ

 == Executive Summary

 In an era where modern infrastructure is paramount, the chasm between decentralized storage and high-performance content delivery remains a critical bottleneck to mass adoption.
-This paper introduces #gls("ipcd") (Inter-Planetary Content Delivery), a free and open-source protocol put forward by Neova to bridge this gap. #gls("ipcd") transforms Neova’s robust decentralized storage network into an intelligent, native Content Delivery Network (CDN) by shifting the paradigm of network routing from a centralized server-side model to a dynamic, client-driven one.
+This paper introduces #gls("ipcd") (Inter-Planetary Content Delivery), a free and open-source protocol put forward by Neova to bridge this gap.

+#gls("ipcd") transforms Neova’s robust decentralized storage network into an intelligent, native Content Delivery Network (CDN) by shifting the paradigm of network routing from a centralized server-side model to a dynamic, client-driven one.
 By allowing clients to algorithmically benchmark and select the optimal data retrieval path in real-time, #gls("ipcd") fundamentally enhances performance, fortifies network resilience, and actualizes the promise of true decentralization.
-This document elucidates the strategic context, architectural blueprint, and technical specifications of #gls("ipcd") - a core innovation designed to position Neova as the definitive backbone of tomorrow’s verifiable internet.
+This document elucidates the strategic context, architectural blueprint, and technical specifications of #gls("ipcd") ;  a core innovation designed to position Neova as the definitive backbone of tomorrow’s verifiable internet.

 == Why This Matters <why-this-matters>
 The world runs on the cloud.
 Every photo streamed, every document shared, every video watched depends on infrastructure that has quietly become the backbone of the global economy.
 By 2032, cloud and storage services will represent a market approaching #emph[\$840 billion].

 But today’s cloud comes with a hidden cost: it’s owned and controlled by a handful of giants.
 Their systems scale, but they also create single points of failure, expose users to censorship and exploitation, and keep true data ownership out of reach.
 The internet of the future cannot be built on such a fragile foundation.

 == Where Decentralization Stands Today <where-decentralization-stands-today>
-Decentralized Physical Infrastructure Networks (DePIN) promise a safer, fairer, more resilient alternative.
+#gls("depin") promise a safer, fairer, more resilient alternative.
 They already excel at storage: data can be split, encrypted, and distributed globally.
 But there’s one critical gap that has held them back from competing with Web2: #emph[fast, reliable delivery.]

 In other words, getting data into the network is solved.
-Getting it #emph[out] at high speed - to millions of people, anywhere in the world - is not.
+Getting it #emph[out] at high speed to millions of people, anywhere in the world is not.
 This is the "last-mile problem."

 == Neova’s Answer <neovas-answer>
 Neova was designed from the ground up to close this gap.
-It’s more than a protocol - it’s a decentralized cloud ecosystem that blends three powerful elements:
+It’s more than a protocol; it’s a decentralized cloud ecosystem that blends three powerful elements:

-- #emph[Peer-to-Peer Infrastructure:] From enterprise servers to Raspberry Pi devices, anyone can contribute capacity and earn `$NEOV` rewards.
+- #strong[Peer-to-Peer Infrastructure:] From enterprise servers to Raspberry Pi devices, anyone can contribute capacity and earn `$NEOV` rewards.
 The network scales itself.
-- #emph[IPFS at the Core:] Every file is secured by cryptographic hashing, content addressing, and end-to-end encrypted, ensuring data integrity and efficiency.
+- #strong[IPFS at the Core:] Every file is secured by cryptographic hashing, content addressing, and end-to-end encrypted, ensuring data integrity and efficiency.
-- #emph[Enterprise-Grade Security:] Identity, encryption, and key management are integrated from the start, giving users privacy and sovereignty without extra complexity.
+- #strong[Enterprise-Grade Security:] Identity, encryption, and key management are integrated from the start, giving users privacy and sovereignty without extra complexity.

 On top of this foundation, Neova already powers products like #emph[NeoDrive] (a decentralized storage alternative to Google Drive) and is soon launching #emph[NeoSign] (a secure signing solution).
 These tools show how Web3 can feel as simple as Web2 - but without compromise.